hand picking up rye chooclate chip cookie from a tray

 Ingredients and Substitutions

-Here’s everything you need to make these super chewy and nutty rye chocolate chip cookies:
+Let’s talk about everything you need to make these super chewy and nutty rye chocolate chip cookies including where to find them and substitutions:

 Common Ingredient Substitutions and Sources